MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

 ---
-title: "Hello, iOS Quickstart"
+title: "Hello, iOS – Quickstart"
-description: "This two-part guide, describes how to build a basic Xamarin.iOS application using Visual Studio for Mac or Visual Studio and develop an understanding of the fundamentals of iOS application development with Xamarin.
-It will introduce the tools, concepts, and steps required to build and deploy a Xamarin.iOS application." ms.topic: quickstart ms.prod: xamarin ms.assetid: D3868F3A-4EED-BDDF-45AA-665102C39634
+description: "This walkthrough demonstrates how to build a simple Xamarin.iOS application called Hello, iOS.
+In doing so, it introduces the fundamental tools and concepts that must be understood to build Xamarin.iOS applications." ms.topic: quickstart ms.prod: xamarin ms.assetid: D3868F3A-4EED-BDDF-45AA-665102C39634